AP Studio Art: Drawing

 Any subject, content, style, media, and technique are acceptable.

-Section I: Quality (selected works) - 5 actual works; 33% of exam score
+Section I: Selected Works - 5 actual works; 33% of exam score

 - Choose works that best exhibit your synthesis of form, technique, and content in drawing

-- Works may come from the Concentration and/or Breadth sections, but they do not have to.
+- Works may come from the Sustained Investigation and/or Range of Approaches sections, but they do not have to.
 They may be a group of related works, unrelated works, or a combination of related and unrelated works.

-Section II: Concentration (sustained investigation) - 12 digital images; 33% of exam score
+Section II: Sustained Investigation - 12 digital images; 33% of exam score

 - Create a body of works that demonstrates sustained investigation of a specific visual idea.

-- You may not submit images of the same work that you submit for Breadth.
+- You may not submit images of the same work that you submit for Range of Approaches.

-Section III: Breadth (range of approaches) - 12 digital images; 33% of exam score
+Section III: Range of Approaches - 12 digital images; 33% of exam score

 - Demonstrate understanding of drawing issues through a variety of works

-- You may not submit images of the same work that you submit for Concentration.
+- You may not submit images of the same work that you submit for Sustained Investigation.

 Any work that makes use of (appropriates) photographs, published images and/or other artists' work must show substantial and significant development beyond duplication.
 This is demonstrated through manipulation of the formal qualities, design, and/or concept of the source.
 Your personal, unique artistic vision should be clearly evident.